MichaelCretignier/Rassine_public/README.txt

 -P : to only print when RASSINE finished the normalisation

 Sys options are dominant in comparison to the values written in the Rassine_config.py file.
-You can provide the RASSINE output file to normalise another spectra from the same star using the 'anchor_file' parameter.
+You can provide a RASSINE output file to normalise another spectra from the same star using the 'anchor_file' parameter.
 The anchor file will acts as as a new config file for the parameters.
 Anchor file is dominant compared to sys mode.

 In summary :

 Anchor file > Sys mode > Config file

-RASSINE contains 7 parameters but only 4 are really relevant and don't need to be fine-tuned (Parameters3,  Parameter 5,  Parameter 6 & Parameter 7)
+RASSINE contains 6 parameters but only 3 are really relevant and don't need to be fine-tuned (Parameter 1,  Parameter 3,  Parameter 6)
 The code can be run in interactive mode (feedback = True in config file).
 If so, it will display the subproducts at each step, before the Sphinx ask your feedback in the terminal.
 By interacting with the Sphinx you can control the process until the wanted product is reached.